jing-library/r-text-mining/episodes/02-clean-data.Rmd

 A simplified process of a typical text mining study can include four steps: data gather, text preprocessing or cleaning, text analysis, and integration with the study.

-In terms of data gathering, we may create a dataset, which is called a corpus, or we may select an existing data for mining.
-After a corpus is generated, usually, we need to preprocess or clean it to get it ready for analysis.
-Common techniques used for preparing a corpus include converting text to lower case, removing punctuation and non-alphanumeric character, remove stopwords, tokenization, tagging parts of speech, word replacement, stemming and lemmatization, etc. Next step will be text mining.
+In terms of data gathering, we may create a dataset or select existing datasets.
+After a dataset is generated, usually, we need to preprocess or clean the text to get it ready for analysis.
+Common techniques used for preparing a dataset include converting text to lower case, removing punctuation and non-alphanumeric character, remove stopwords, tokenization, tagging parts of speech, word replacement, stemming and lemmatization, etc. Next step will be text mining or analysis.
 Some common text mining methods are topic modelling, sentiment analysis, term frequency and TD-IDF, and collocation analysis.
 We will then integrate the findings from text mining to the study.
 Various text preprocessing techniques and text mining methods serve different research purposes.
 This lesson is to demo how to use the R package `tidytext` to preprocess text data from an existing dataset to perform a sentiment analysis.

-## Using R Package `tidytext` in Text Mining
+## Preprocess and Clean Text

 R is powerful processing structured data, or tabular data, where data display in columns or tables.
 R can also handle unstructured and semi-structured data such as text.
-Julia Silge and David Robinson followed the [tidy data principles](https://doi.org/10.18637/jss.v059.i10) branded by [Hadley Wickham](https://hadley.nz/) and developed the package `tidytext` to analyze textual data.
+Julia Silge and David Robinson followed the [tidy data principles](https://doi.org/10.18637/jss.v059.i10) branded by [Hadley Wickham](https://hadley.nz/) and developed the package `tidytext` to preprocess and analyze textual data.

-In the package `tidytext`, **tidy text** is defined as a one-token-per-row data frame, where a **token** is a semantically meaningful unit of text, such as a word, a sentence, or a paragraph, that we are interested in analyzing. **Tokenization** is a process of segmenting running text into a list of tokens to create a table with one-token-per-row.

 Tidy data sets allow manipulation with a standard set of "tidy" tools, including popular packages such as dplyr ([Wickham and Francois 2016](https://www.tidytextmining.com/references.html#ref-R-dplyr)),